Andrea Nguyen: General cookbooks

 Asian Tofu (2012) was more than a guide to making tofu, as Nguyen included buying guides, as well as tips on selecting ready-made tofu.
 Her recipes featured both vegetarian and meat dishes, which could use either homemade or store-bought tofu and was noted as an "essential" guide.
 With The Banh Mi Handbook (2014), Nguyen added another layer to her history of cooking in Vietnam, showing how the marriage of French colonial staples, such as the baguette were combined with Asian pâtés, barbecue and pickles to create a "delightful balance of tastes and textures".

 Her 2017 book The Pho Cookbook explores variants in the dish, noting that traditionally pho was a simple, rustic soup, which mirrored the sensibility of Hanoi.
 As it made its way southward toward Saigon, the dish became sweeter and spicier and more cosmopolitan, with custom additions of sauces and herbs, representing the more capitalist influences of the commercialized south.
-In 2018, Nguyen won a James Beard Award for Best Cookbook for The Pho Cookbook.
+In 2018, Nguyen won a James Beard Award (Single Subject) for The Pho Cookbook.

+Vietnamese Food Any Day (2019) presented recipes, techniques, and know-how to cooks to prepare dishes from American supermarket ingredients.
+No Asian market shopping was required.
+It has become the go-to cookbook for many people who crave Vietnamese food and want to fit it into their repertoire any day of the week.